gbdev/pandocs/content/Reducing_Power_Consumption.md

 The `vblank_flag` is used to determine whether the HALT period has been terminated by a VBlank interrupt or by another interrupt.
-Note though that a V-Blank interrupt might happen after the cp instruction and before the jr, in which case the interrupt would go unnoticed by the procedure, which would jump again into a halt.
+Note though that a VBlank interrupt might happen after the cp instruction and before the jr, in which case the interrupt would go unnoticed by the procedure, which would jump again into a halt.